-The cross stitch charts available at shops give exact charts with colours marked on them (simple gridlines are great for simple designs but with different shades of colours you need these colour markings ) – they will have Symbols indicating the color of each point .
-Some other embroidery techniques using lines and stitch blocks, such as Hardanger embroidery, Holbein stitch require a special pattern that takes into account voids, outlines, and subsequent fills.
+The cross stitch charts available at shops give exact charts with colors marked on them (simple grid lines are great for simple designs but with different shades of colors, you need these color markings ) – they will have Symbols indicating the color of each point.
+Some other embroidery techniques using lines and stitch blocks, such as Hardanger embroidery and Holbein stitch, require a special pattern that considers voids, outlines, and subsequent fills.

-If you are looking for easy methods for making cross stitch designs you can check out the tutorial here.
+If you are looking for easy methods for making cross stitch designs, check out the tutorial

 Different methods for transferring embroidery designs